Smith leads big comeback for Tulsa over No. 19 SMU - WHIZ News

 After throwing an interception and losing a fumble that led to another touchdown on his first two possessions, Smith bounced back.
-He completed 26 of 38 passes, including a 4-yard touchdown toss to James Palmer for the go-ahead touchdown with 2:11 remaining.
+He completed 26 of 38 passes, including a 4-yard touchdown toss to James Palmer with 2:11 remaining.

+“The good thing about Zach is that he does bounce back,” Tulsa coach Philip Montgomery said.
+“He doesn’t let things weigh heavy on him.
+He’s resilient, he’s confident, he knows what he can do and it’s just about getting into that rhythm.”

+T.K.
+Wilkerson rushed for 94 yards and a touchdown for Tulsa (4-1, 4-0 American Athletic).
+Keylon Stokes had eight receptions for 122 yards and Josh Johnson made eight catches for 101 yards and two touchdowns.

 For the fifth straight meeting, SMU and Tulsa played a game decided by six points or fewer, including an SMU triple overtime win last season.